Shut Up (and Sleep with Me)

 "Shut Up (and Sleep with Me)" is a song by German Eurodance artist Sin With Sebastian, released in May 1995 by the Sing Sing label as the lead single from his debut album, Golden Boy (1995).
 The song features classic opera vocals by singer Donna Lynn Bowers a.k.a.
 Steve.
-Co-produced by Inga Humpe and Sebastian Roth (real name of SWS), who also wrote it, the song became a Europe-wide hit, reaching number-one in Austria, Finland, Lithuania, Mexico and Spain.
+Co-produced by Inga Humpe and Sebastian Roth (the real name of SWS), who also wrote it, the song became a Europe-wide hit, reaching number-one in Austria, Finland, Lithuania and Spain.
 It received a gold certification in Germany, and was nominated to the 1996 Echo Awards for the best German dance single.
-Its success also led to Sin With Sebastian being nominated in the category for Best Dance at the 1995 MTV Europe Music Awards.
-The accompanying music video was directed by Matthias Schweger.
+The accompanying music video, directed by Matthias Schweger, received heavy rotation on European music television channels.
 "Shut Up (and Sleep with Me)" was included on the soundtrack to the 1997 German film Silvester Countdown and featured in a commercial for Tulipan Condoms.

 Chart performance

 "Shut Up (and Sleep with Me)" was very successful on the charts all over Europe, peaking at number-one in Austria (7 weeks), Finland, Lithuania and Spain, where it spent five weeks at the top position.
 In Belgium, the single was a number two hit for four weeks, and entered the top 10 also in Denmark (5), Germany (4), Italy (10), the Netherlands (3), Sweden (3), and Switzerland (6), as well as on the Eurochart Hot 100 and MTV's European Top 20, where it reached numbers ten and three, respectively.

 In Sin With Sebastian's native Germany, it spent 23 weeks within the German Singles Chart between June and November 1995.
 Additionally, "Shut Up (and Sleep with Me)" was a top-50 hit in Scotland (49) and the UK.
 In the latter, it peaked at number 44 in its first week at the UK Singles Chart, on 10 September 1995.
 On the UK Dance Singles Chart, the song fared better, reaching number 36.
-Outside Europe, it peaked at number-one in Mexico, number two on the RPM Dance/Urban chart in Canada and number 26 on the Billboard Hot Dance Club Play chart in the US.
+Outside Europe, it peaked at two on the RPM Dance/Urban chart in Canada and number 26 on the Billboard Hot Dance Club Play chart in the US.

 "Shut Up (and Sleep with Me)" received a gold certification in Germany, after 250,000 singles were sold there.